The Morrison Family:

 In addition to telling us how many children Ada Ann Morrison bore, the 1900 federal census provides evidence that sometime between the birth of Lester in February 1885 and the birth of Ambrose in March 1886, the family of Isaac F. and Ada Ann Morrison journeyed from Kentucky to Texas, where they settled in Lamar County-a little more than a hundred miles northeast of Dallas and just across the Red River from Indian Territory.68 We do not know however, whether they made the journey by train, which they could have done by that time, or by covered wagon.
 What led them to leave Kentucky and to settle in that spot in Texas is likewise anyone's guess.

-Although I have never taken the time to search for deed records concerning the Morrison family in the Lamar County Courthouse (an oversight I hope to correct in the near future), I do know that they settled near a community called Powderly, located a little more than ten miles almost directly north of Paris, the county seat, and that their farm was probably situated within the bounds of present-day Camp Maxey, a large federal military installation established in 1942, which is now a National Guard training facility.
+Precisely where the I. F. Morrison family settled upon arrival in Texas is unknown.
+It appears that they lived at least for a while in Paris, where Ambrose Morrison was born in 1886.
+Unfortunately, a search of Lamar County, Texas land records has uncovered only one deed, dated January 1, 1903, in which Benjamin F. Jenkins (brother of Thomas William Jenkins) and his wife sold 30 acres of land to Isaac F. Morrison "in consideration of" three vendor's lien nots for $61.66 each.
+This land, part of "the old Frankline L. Darnell survey," was located "on the waters of Pine Creek," nine miles north of Paris and just a mile or so south of a community called Powderly, almost directly north of Paris, the county seat, and was situated within the bounds of present-day Camp Maxey, a large federal military installation established in 1942, which is now a National Guard training facility.
 In 2001, my Aunt Inez Jenkins Hickman and I visited Camp Maxey, which is located on the west side of State Highway 271 near Powderly, to look for Casey Cemetery (where Ada Ann Morrison is supposed to be buried).
 I am happy to report that we found the cemetery, which was in a remote location and very overgrown, but could not find a grave marker for Ada Ann.
-During our search, we almost certainly passed through or very near the spot where the Morrison family farm existed from 1886 until just before World War One.
+During our search, we almost certainly passed through or very near the spot where the Morrison family farm existed.

 The family of Thomas W. Jenkins, a Georgia-born farmer, also lived in this area.
 Not surprisingly, the younger members of the two families socialized with one another and in time, three marriages resulted.
 The first of these matrimonial partnerships was between David Andrew Morrison and Delilah Emma Jenkins, which occurred on February 12, 1893.
 The second was the marriage of my great-grandfather William Newton Jenkins to Emmerine Morrison on July 14, 1900.
 The third was the marriage of Isaac B. Morrison to Lizzie Jenkins.69 It is interesting to note that as a result of the first two marriages, Emma Jenkins became Emma Morrison and Emmerine Morrison or "Emma" as she was also sometimes called, became Emma Jenkins!